ASIA Travel Tips .com

 SkyTeam opens new facility at Mexico City International Airport

-Search ASIA Travel Tips .com 1 March 2005
+Travel News Asia 1 March 2005

 SkyTeam customers traveling via Mexico City International Airport (MEX) can now make use of a brand new alliance facility, which includes more room, an enhanced flight information display system, and an expanded passenger drop-off area.
 The space will be shared by the six SkyTeam members that currently serve Mexico City's international airport.
-Currently, Air France, Aeroméxico and Delta Air Lines are operating out of the new facility, with Continental Airlines, KLM Royal Dutch Airlines and Northwest Airlines scheduled to move to the location shortly.
+Currently, Air France, Aeromxico and Delta Air Lines are operating out of the new facility, with Continental Airlines, KLM Royal Dutch Airlines and Northwest Airlines scheduled to move to the location shortly.

 The new facility further illustrates SkyTeam's customer benefit focus.
 The co-located area at the new Bay F1 is within a section of the international airport that was recently renovated with passenger convenience in mind.
 Eligible SkyTeam passengers traveling to and from Mexico City can enjoy: